-- Crime Rate: San Antonio has a crime rate of 54.90 per 1,000 residents, with 1 in 18 people being a victim of a crime.
+- Crime Rate: San Antonio has a crime rate of 54.90 per 1,000 residents, with 1 in 18 people being a victim of a crime as per Property Club.

 - Violent Crimes: Violent crimes such as murder, rape, robbery, and assault are prevalent in San Antonio.